Ohmae22/Capstone-Project/README.md

 # Author: Teoh Leng Wah

 # Executive summary
 - This capstone project aims to develop an accurate and efficient machine learning model for predicting hypertension risk based on various health metrics and risk factors.
-By analyzing a dataset of patient health information, explore and compare different machine learning techniques to identify the most effective approach for this crucial healthcare challenge.
-- The project demonstrates the potential of data-driven approaches in preventive healthcare, particularly in managing hypertension, a leading cause of cardiovascular diseases worldwide.
+By analyzing a dataset of patient health information, we explore and compare different machine learning techniques to identify the most effective approach for this crucial healthcare challenge.
+The project demonstrates the potential of data-driven approaches in preventive healthcare, particularly in managing hypertension, a leading cause of cardiovascular diseases worldwide.

 # Rationale
 - Hypertension, often called the "silent killer," is a major global health concern due to its lack of obvious symptoms and its role as a primary risk factor for heart disease and stroke.
 - Early identification of individuals at high risk of developing hypertension is crucial for timely intervention and prevention.
 This project leverages machine learning techniques to create a predictive model that can assist healthcare professionals in identifying at-risk individuals, potentially leading to more targeted preventive measures and improved patient outcomes.

 # Research Question
+- The study addresses the following key research questions:
+    - Which machine learning technique (K-Means Clustering, PCA, linear regression, ridge regression, lasso regression, SFS) yields the highest accuracy in predicting hypertension risk?
+    - What are the most important features or risk factors contributing to hypertension risk prediction?
+    - How can we optimize the selected machine learning model to improve its performance and generalizability?
 - Our primary research question is: "Which machine learning technique yields the highest accuracy in predicting hypertension risk based on patient data, including demographics, lifestyle factors, and health metrics?"
 - Additionally, we aim to identify the most important features contributing to hypertension risk prediction and explore how to optimize the selected machine learning model to improve its performance and generalizability.